-After someone finds a great keyword with low competition, they are then faced with the task of finding a great domain name.
+After someone finds a great keyword with low competition, they are then faced with the task of finding a great domain name and this include domain extensions.
 As I explained in my previous post about exact match domains, there are a lot of options.
 Of course its always best if you can get the exact match domain of your keyword and the .com is certainly preferred!
-However, for most of us that don’t have money to buy premium domains or are simply not lucky enough to find keywords that have exact match domains available, we need to resort to other options.
+However, for most of us that don't have money to buy premium domains or are simply not lucky enough to find keywords that have exact match domains available, we need to resort to other options.

 One of those potential options is looking at alternative domain extensions; such as .info, .co, .us, etc. I have had tremendous success with the 3 primary domain extensions of .com, .net, and .org – so I recommend using one of these if they are available.
 But today I want to dig a little deeper on the domain extension discussion.